-To witness this spectacle, you have two options – either one has to take a train which is three hours of a breathtaking journey through the scenic Andes mountains or if time permits, trek for four days!
-In either case, you have to obtain a pass from the Government Culture Department as only 2500 people are allowed per day.
+To witness this spectacle, you have two options.
+Either you take a train which is three hours of a breathtaking journey through the scenic Andes mountains.
+Or if time permits, trek for four days!
+In either case, you must obtain a pass from the Government Culture Department.
+That’s because only 2500 people are allowed per day.

 Where To Stay in Cusco & Machu Picchu

 Cusco provides for some good comfortable accommodations which suit any sort of wallet.

 On the luxury side, the noteworthy hotels are: Aranwa Cusco Boutique Hotel is an essence of luxury and comfort in the heart of the Inca city.
 Built, in a colonial mansion of the XVI century, it displays several paintings of the Cuzco school, colonial sculptures and carvings that transport guests to the greatness of the time.